KFlamsted/UmbracoContentCreator/content_creator_client/TAILWIND-CSS-REFACTOR-TO-DO.md

 - **Design Token Evolution**: Add new tokens to `styles.ts` as needed during migration

 **Last Updated**: January 25, 2025
-**Status**: YouTube components migration complete - All YouTube components migrated to UI component system with zero inline classes.
-VideoComponent created for YouTube players.
-YoutubeFeaturedVideoComponent, YoutubeVideoPlayer, YoutubeVideoList, and YoutubeVideoListComponent now use VideoComponent, SectionComponent, and TextComponent.
-Ready for AppShell migration.
+**Status**: AppShell migration complete - All major components migrated to UI component system.
+BackgroundComponent, LayerComponent, and AppContainerComponent created for app-level layout management.
+AppShell.tsx now uses proper UI components instead of inline classes.
+The Tailwind CSS refactoring project is substantially complete with comprehensive component system covering all major use cases.